-In partnership with the Lemann Foundation, the Lemann Institute for Brazilian Studies at the University of Illinois, Urbana-Champaign, offers scholarships for Brazilian civil servants from the Central Bank of Brazil, the Ministry of Government Finance, and the Ministry of Planning, Budget, and Management to enroll in a Masters programs in Accountancy, Finance, Law, or Policy Economics at the University of Illinois at Urbana-Champaign.
+In partnership with the Lemann Foundation, the Lemann Center for Brazilian Studies at the University of Illinois, Urbana-Champaign, offers scholarships for Brazilian civil servants from the Central Bank of Brazil, the Ministry of Government Finance, and the Ministry of Planning, Budget, and Management to enroll in a Masters programs in Accountancy, Finance, Law, or Policy Economics at the University of Illinois at Urbana-Champaign.

 What is the duration of the scholarship?

 The scholarship covers the full tuition and university fees for the required time it takes to complete the given Masters program, which may be twelve months (two semesters and two summer sessions) to three semesters.
 Masters programs vary in their duration.

 What is the duration of the Masters programs?

 Accountancy is twelve-months, starting in the U.S. summer (in June), with an opportunity for students to take a refresher or more basic course, and ends the following summer.
 Law also has a summer start (in early August) with a research and writing course, and concludes the following summer.
 Finance is to be completed in three semesters, with the two-semester option only available after careful consideration.
 Policy Economics likewise recommends that students finish coursework in three semesters, though there is the two-semester option in special cases.